agh-space-systems-rover/kalman_robot/kalman_arm_config/README.md

-# kalman_arm_config
+# Arm Config

-This package contains configuration files for the arm of AGH Space Systems' planetary rover Kalman.
-In this folder there are no source files, only configuration files and launch files.
+configuration and launch files for the arm

 ## Description